Skip to main content

 Katie Kohls is one of 10 winners to receive the University of Kentucky’s 2022-23 Outstanding Teaching Award.
 Arden Barnes | UK Photo.

 These awards identify and recognize individuals who demonstrate special dedication to student achievement and who are successful in their teaching.
-Recipients were selected via nomination and reviewed by a selection committee based in the UK Provost’s Office for Faculty Advancement and the
+Recipients were selected via nomination and reviewed by a selection committee based in the UK Provost’s Office for Faculty

 By A Fish